KhronosGroup/OpenCL-Guide/chapters/cpp_for_opencl.md

 ## Example

-The following code is a snippet illustrating how to implement kernels with complex number arithmetic using C++ features.
+The following code snippet illustrates how to implement kernels with complex number arithmetic using C++ features.

 ```cpp
 // This example demonstrates a convenient way to implement